scandyna/multidiagtools/README.md

 ### Compile Mdt on Linux

-At first, int the source tree, create a build directory and cd to it:
+At first, init the source tree, create a build directory and cd to it:
 ```bash
 cd ~/opt/mdt/src/multidiagtools
 mkdir -p build/release